-The following table includes estimated revenue expected to be recognized in the future related to performance obligations that are unsatisfied or partially unsatisfied at the end of the reporting period.
 The \$10.0 million upfront payment received from our customer as noted above was being recognized as revenue as component sales were transferred to the customer.
 Under the new arrangement reached in March 2020, the royalties we expect to earn will be applied against the remaining prepayment.
-We expect to apply an additional \$864,000 during the second half of 2022, and based on the average of the last four quarters actual reported shipments, we are estimating approximately \$1.9 million will be applied in 2023.
-These amounts are included in revenue below.
-Because there is uncertainty about the timing of the application of the remainder of the contract liability, it has been excluded from future estimated revenue in the table below.
-The \$4.6 million contract liability at June 30, 2022 is classified as a current liability on our balance sheet.
+Because we do not have information on projected future shipments by our customer, we are not able to estimate the timing of revenue recognition related to the remaining performance obligations.
+The \$4.6 million contract liability at March 31, 2023 is classified as a current liability on our balance sheet.
 It is likely that recognition of revenue may extend beyond the next twelve months.

+The remaining balance of the contract liabilities assumed in our acquisition of assets from Ibeo was approximately \$1.1 million as of March 31, 2023.
 The following table provides information about the estimated timing of revenue recognition (in thousands):